 - Development of anemia or other issues from the heavy bleeding

 Understanding the endometrial ablation process

-Follow up with our Grapevine and Keller obgyn practice after an endometrial ablation
+Follow up with our Grapevine and Fort Worth ObGyn practice after an endometrial ablation

 Immediately after the ablation, you may experience nausea, cramping, frequent urination and vaginal discharge, which may appear watery and tinged with blood.
 Usually, the discharge becomes clear in a couple of days, but may last for up to 2 weeks.
 Most women notice decreased bleeding from the procedure within a few weeks, but it can take several months to see optimal results.
-Although the ablation removes the uterine lining and typically results in infertility, pregnancy can still occur, so your Grapevine or Keller obgyn will discuss birth control options during your follow-up visit.
+Although the ablation removes the uterine lining and typically results in infertility, pregnancy can still occur, so your Grapevine and Fort Worth ObGyn will discuss birth control options during your follow-up visit.

-At Women’s Integrated Healthcare, our Grapevine and Keller obgyn team is committed to supporting the needs of our patients.
+At Women’s Integrated Healthcare, our Grapevine and Fort Worth ObGyn team is committed to supporting the needs of our patients.
 If you are experiencing irregular bleeding, our trained physicians can explain the endometrial ablation procedure and discuss potential benefits with you.
 Contact us for more information or to make an appointment.